Wall Street wavers following surprisingly strong jobs report

-NEW YORK (AP) — U.S. stocks are swinging betwen small gains and losses on Friday as Wall Street struggles with what to make of a surprisingly strong report on the U.S. jobs market.
+NEW YORK (AP) — Stocks are swinging between small gains and losses as Wall Street works out what to make of surprisingly strong data on the U.S. jobs market released Friday.

-The S&P 500 was 0.2% higher in morning trading after erasing an early loss of 0.9%.
+The S&P 500 rose 0.1% in midday trading after earlier veering from a loss of 0.9% to a gain of 0.3%.
 On the optimistic side, employers hired many more workers last month than expected despite worries about a possible recession.
-However, the hotter the economy remains, the more likely it is that the Federal Reserve will continue to raise interest rates sharply in its fight against inflation.
+However, the hotter the economy remains, the more likely the Federal Reserve is to continue raising interest rates sharply in its fight against inflation.

-Underscoring the fears about rising rates, Treasury yields climbed immediately after the release of the jobs data.
-The yield on the two-year Treasury, which often moves with expectations for Fed action, jumped as high as 3.15% from 3.00%.
-But it moderated as the morning progressed, and its easing back to 3.06% coincided with a recovery for stocks.
+Treasury yields shot higher immediately after the release of the jobs data, underscoring expectations of Fed rate hikes, but then eased back.
+The yield on the two-year Treasury jumped as high as 3.15% from 3.00%.
+But it then moderated to 3.07%, and its regression coincided with a recovery for stocks.

-The Nasdaq composite was 0.2% higher after recovering from an early loss of 1.2%.
+The Nasdaq composite rose 0.3% after swinging from an early loss of 1.2% to a gain of 0.4%.
 The technology and other high-growth companies that make up a big chunk of that index have been some of the most vulnerable to rising rates recently.

 The Federal Reserve has already hiked its key overnight interest rate three times this year, and the increases have become increasingly aggressive.
 Last month it raised rates by the sharpest degree since 1994, by three-quarters of a percentage point to a range of 1.50% to 1.75%.
 It was at virtually zero as recently as March.

 By making it more expensive to borrow, the Fed has already slowed some parts of the economy.
-The housing market has cooled in particular as mortgage rates rise in concert with Fed actions.
+The housing market has cooled in particular as mortgage rates rise due to the Fed's actions.
 Other parts of the economy have also shown signs of flagging, and confidence has fallen sharply among consumers as they contend with the highest inflation in four decades.

 The hope on Wall Street had been that the recently mixed data on the economy could convince the Federal Reserve to take it easier on rate hikes.
 This week's reprive from spiking prices for oil and other commodities helped strengthen such hopes.
 But Friday’s jobs report may have undercut them.